Introduction to Power Factor Solution

 Product Certification & National Recognition

 The PFCS-Binatenaga is a locally developed Smart Reactive Power Compensation System recognized for safety, innovation, and environmental excellence.
-It holds certifications that ensure compliance with Malaysia’s national standards and international IEC benchmarks.

-• MySTI Certified (MOSTI) – MY202400581, MY202400582, MY202400584.
+• MySTI Certified (MOSTI) – MY202400581, MY202400582, MY202400584

-• IEC / EN Standards:
+• IEC / EN Standards

 • IEC 60252-1 – Star Capacitor Performance